 SPA-212: Intermediate Spanish 2

-Students can make an appointment for a real-time online writing consultation with a faculty member from the Virtual Writing Center.
-Appointments are available seven days a week at times ranging from 6 a.m. to 9 p.m.
+Starting Jan.
+21, students can make an appointment for a real-time online writing consultation with a faculty member from the Virtual Writing Center.
+Appointments are available seven days a week from 6 a.m. to 9 p.m.

-Starting on Sept.
-2, students can meet with tutors in person at the Writing Center, located in Truxal Library Room 136.
+Starting Jan.
+26, students can meet with tutors in person at the Writing Center in Truxal Library Room 136.
 Hours are Mondays through Thursdays from 10 a.m. to 6 p.m.